This post may contain affiliate links. Read my disclosure policy.

 Ingredients

-- a pinch of chili pepper, powdered or crushed (optional)
+- 1 pinch chili pepper, powdered or crushed (optional)

-- a pinch of Italian flat leaf parsley, chopped (optional)
+- 1 pinch Italian flat leaf parsley, chopped (optional)

 Instructions